Asejs/Aktivitetsplanlegger/README.md

 ## How to run

-## 1. Run the client-side Vue app in a terminal window
+### 1. Run the client-side Vue app in a terminal window

-Commands:
 ```
 npm install
 cd aktivitetsplanlegger-cli